-If your name is Wout van Aert, you can disregard all of the above and use the same bike that you rode on the previous day’s mountain stage while ripping the legs off some of the best climbers to win the bunch sprint.
+If your name is Wout van Aert, you can disregard all of the above and just use raw talent to rip the legs off some of the best climbers to win the bunch sprint.

 It's simple when you're really good at bike riding.